abusch419/image_captioner/README.md

 run `cargo build` to add rust dependencies

 # Example Usage
 First make sure there's an image at the root of your directory.
-If it's called image.jpg here's how you can use rust_image_captioner:
+If it's called image.jpg here's how you can use image_captioner:
 ```
-extern crate rust_image_captioner;
+extern crate image_captioner;

-use rust_image_captioner::get_caption;
+use image_captioner::get_caption;
 use std::path::Path;

 fn main() {